AGEINGAFICIONADO: Deborah Gale, MA Public Policy and Ageing, King’s College London, Research Fellow BioCentre on Ethics

-ROSALINDWILLIS: Lecturer in Gerontology at the University of Southampton, interested in research on ethnic diversity and ageing, particularly the influence of culture on informal care and social care, as well as mental health and ageing.
+ROSALINDWILLIS: Associate Professor in Gerontology at the University of Southampton, interested in research on ethnic diversity and ageing, particularly the influence of culture on informal care and social care, as well as mental health and ageing.

 SIMONCHESTEREVANS: Dr Simon Evans, Senior Research Fellow, Association for Dementia Studies, University of Worcester; Associate Editor, Ageing & Society

 SUEVENN: Dr. Susan Venn, Sustainable Lifestyles Research Group (SLRG), Co-Director of CRAG (Centre for Research on Ageing and Gender), University of Surrey